hammerheim-game/hammerheim-rules/5-warbands.md

 use the Strength Bonuses every Hand-to-Hand phase of the game, not just the first round of a Hand-to-Hand engagement.
 (Created by Jester.)
-Strong Legs: The Hero may use Heavy Armour and a Shield without suffering Movement penalties.
+Strong Legs: The Hero may use Heavy Armor and a Shield without suffering Movement penalties.